Concrete roof tiles weigh slightly more than terracotta tiles generally but are normally much stronger.

 Both Concrete and Terracotta roof tiles come in a variety of profiles that can create aesthetically appealing patterns.
 To help establish a unique housing style and to assist in directing rainwater to the guttering systems.
 Ultimately off the roof, into guttering systems and away from foundations.

 Concrete tiles were first made as a budget yet still visually pleasing alternative to terracotta roofing tiles.
 For concrete, the main drawcard is being cast they have the ability to mimic the appearance of slate.
 Stone also makes them cost-effective alternatives to these materials too.
 More affordable, more durable, stronger.
 Therefore requiring a fraction of the maintenance compared to many other roofing materials.
 Concrete tiles offer several advantages over the materials they imitate.

 Mixed correctly concrete is vigorous.
 Because of this, concrete tile roofs are very durable, offering considerable advantages in strength over their terracotta equivalent.
 Concrete tiles are generally considerably heavier.
 However.
 Meaning the load-bearing capacity of the supporting walls and foundations are required to be greater for a concrete tile roof.
 All of this is considered at the time of the build.
 In saying that lightweight concrete tiles are also available.
 Although they are often more expensive, less durable and are not recommended by Powerdrive Roofing.
 As our motto goes if we wouldn’t use it on our house, we wouldn’t recommend you use it on yours.

 Suitability and insulation factors

-Where are concrete tile roofs found?
+Where are Concrete Roof Tiles found?

-Concrete Roof Tile Maintenance
+Concrete Roof Tiles Maintenance

-Types of Concrete Roof Tile
+Types of Concrete Roof Tiles